dimitri-nicolo/calico/v2.0/getting-started/cnx/tiered-policy-cnx/index.md

 ### Examine the Policy Resource

-Let's first look at existing policies and tiers that are created when {{site.prodname}}
+Let's first look at existing policies and tiers that are created when {{site.tseeprodname}}
 is deployed.
 All policies that are created so far will end up in a `default` tier called `default`.
 You can view existing policies by running: